JGCRI/pygcam/docs/source/install.rst

 ``pygcam``.
 There are two primary ways to install pygcam (or any open source package) depending on how you want to use the software.

-As described above, you can simply install pygcam as a standard Python package, using the command:
+As described above, you can install pygcam as a standard Python package, using the command:

 .. code-block:: bash